Ebolon/IoT-Reference-Architectures/README.md

 # IoT-Reference-Architectures

 Here is a random list of different Internet of Things (IoT) reference architectures.
-Later on I will try to add more details to all those links.
+I cannot tell about the quality of the documents.
+Later on, I will try to add more details to all those links and give them a rating.
 Feel free to send me some more.

 ## General
 * [A Reference Architecture For The Internet of Things](https://wso2.com/whitepapers/a-reference-architecture-for-the-internet-of-things/)